bbauska/meta-react-basics/README.md

 parameters other than a single parameter, using parentheses around parameters is compulsory**.

-For example, if your **Nav** component wasn&apos;t accepting any parameters, you&apos;d code it with empty parentheses:
+For example, if your **Nav** component wasn't accepting any parameters, you'd code it with empty parentheses:

 const Nav = () => {